Staircase Software for Professional and Amateur Stair Builders.

 A free version is available for downloading.
 Printing is disabled in the demo version but you can try all the functions and StairDesigner will still calculate your stairs and give you a full 3D perspective!

 UPDATE: I’m delighted to announce that we’ve now launched our new Wood Designer website where you can download the free version of StairDesigner plus loads of training resources…stair templates, eBooks, software documentation and 100s of video tutorials.
-We’ve added a members forum too to help you every step of the way, with your software and design through to install.
+We’ve added a support forum too to help you every step of the way, with your software and design through to install.

 If you want to buy the software for your business, you can, and we’ve got all the resources and expert advice on tap to make sure you get the very best out of it.
 We’ve got some big discounts available at WoodDesigner.org for you too.